2021 Golden Quill Awards Winners to be Announced Sept. 28

-Winners will be announced during the Golden Quills Dinner, which has been rescheduled for Tuesday, Sept.
-28. We will gather in person at the Rivers Casino to honor and recognize journalists' excellent work and contribution, especially in this turbulent year.
+Winners will be announced during the Golden Quills Dinner, Tuesday, Sept.
+28. We will gather in person at the Rivers Casino Event Center, 777 Casino Drive, Pittsburgh, to honor and recognize journalists' excellent work and contribution, especially in this turbulent year.